 Ellie in particular was designed to remain close to the player and to echo their experience in the game's world.
 The design also built to foster a relationship between Ellie and Joel, as she was created to lead him to cover when needed, whilst he naturally puts his arm around her, creating a relationship between the two.

 09. Prince of Persia – The Sands of Time

 The Sands of Time (2003) featured some great animation and characterisation that felt and looked like a cool cartoon.
 This was especially highlighted with the Prince's amazing agility in the game, forcing the player to utilise new ways to get from point to point.

-09. IDA and the Totem - Monument Valley
+10. Ida and Ro - Monument Valley 2

 We couldn't talk about video game characters without mentioning Mario.
 Designed to make it easy for new players to understand the game, Mario's character was engineered to engage and excite fans in the game, using subtle design attributes to achieve this.
 For example, making Mario small so that he can then become big which left players feel more content.